|Regulatory Requirement||Document Section|

 - Granting access rights to relevant software tools (e.g., company messenger, project management tools).
 Consider: no access should be granted before contractual agreements are signed!

 Upon the first day, the direct supervisor or team leader is responsible to ensure that the new employee receives and completes initial training.
 QMO is responsible for determining required QMS training.
-Completed training is documented as part of PTR-LIS-TDC.
+Completed training is documented as part of the list of training documentation.
 Initial training must be completed within the first week.

 Team Lead / Supervisor